-The National Housing Finance Corporation is one of several development finance institutions created by Government to improve the socio-economic challenges of the country.
+The NHFC is one of several development finance institutions created by the government to improve the socio-economic challenges of the country.

-It is mandated to broaden and deepen access to affordable housing finance for low to middle-income households by facilitating private sector lending for housing purposes.
+The corporation is mandated to broaden and deepen access to affordable housing finance for low to middle income households by facilitating private sector lending for housing purposes.